RESILIENT PEOPLE PODCAST

 Morgan Frey is a young woman from Toronto who grew up like most kids.
 Going to camp, dance and skating lessons - she was also drawn to the theatre and decided to pursue a career as a writer - even mounting her own show in the prestigious Toronto Fringe Festival.

 Morgan is also a triple amputee but she hasn’t let that stand in the way of going after her dreams.
-I sat down with Morgan, pre-pandemic, to talk about what it was like to grow up with such unique challenges, and how a person’s limits shouldn’t stop them from realizing their abilities.
+I sat down with Morgan to talk about what it was like to grow up with such unique challenges, and how a person’s limits shouldn’t stop them from realizing their abilities.

 NOVEMBER 26TH, 2020 | 24:25 | S1:E2